Geoffrey Key B.1941. English. Horse And Rider, 1988. Framed Watercolour And Ink On Paper. Modern British. Northern Art. Manchester. Salford.

 Can I cancel an order?

-If a Customer changes their mind or decides for any other reason that they do not want to purchase the Goods before the Goods have been dispatched, they can cancel the order on the Site and receive a refund.
+If a Customer changes their mind or decides for any other reason not to purchase the Goods before they have been dispatched, they can cancel the order on the Site and receive a refund.

-The right to cancel does not apply to the following types of Goods, which are non-refundable: items that are personalised, bespoke or made-to-order to the customer’s specific requirements.
+The right to cancel does not apply to the following types of goods, which are non-refundable: items that are personalised, bespoke, or made-to-order according to the customer's specific requirements.
 If in doubt, the Customer can contact the Vendor via the Site.

-If the Customer cancels an order after an item has already been marked as dispatched for delivery, the costs of delivery are non-refundable.
+If the Customer cancels an order after an item has already been marked as dispatched for delivery, the delivery costs are non-refundable.

 To cancel the order, the Customer must follow the cancellation procedure on the Site by clicking on Create Cancellation on the order page.